-An advantage going through an Ambassador is they may be able to offer personalized guidance with how to use the products.
+An advantage of going through an Ambassador is they may be able to offer personalized guidance on how to use the products.
 While I like this, Plexus Ambassadors may or may not have any nutrition background like college degrees or nutrition certifications.
 So, if you have a medical issue, the guidance you receive will often not be the same as from a doctor, pharmacist or dietitian.

 If people have side effects, the solution is to not take another plexus supplement (or any supplement).
 The correct response -depending on the severity – is to stop taking the supplement and see if the symptoms improve.
 For very bad side effects, seeing a doctor is in order.

 I bring this up not to slam Plexus Ambassitors but rather to help them better deal with side effects that people may bring up from time to time.

 As stated above Plexus Slim (the pink drink) has no clinical studies in medical journals to back-up claims.
 Ambassitors sometimes point to a study which showed the supplement lowered blood sugar.
 I discount this study for the following reasons

 - It's not published in a medical journal